 I don’t make nearly as much these days, but I’m so much happier.
 I don’t need a lot of stuff.
 Now, I get to travel for a living.
 I get to spend time with friends and family.
 My health has improved a lot.
 I was always sick in NYC because I was overworking myself and my immune system crashed.
-I’m a much happier healthier person these days and honestly, no amount of money would make me go back.
+I’m a much happier, healthier person these days and honestly, no amount of money would make me go back.

 Do you plan to return to New York anytime in the future?

 I try to return every year to visit friends and family, but it’s just to visit.
 I have no plans to stay there long term.
 Nepal is my home now.
-I do go back to South Carolina to spend a few months with my mom and sister each year and that is something I really look forward to.
+I go back to South Carolina to spend a few months with my mom and sister each year, and that is something I really look forward to.
 I can’t wait to see them for Christmas and the holidays!

 What’s the best travel tip you always give people?

 Go with the flow!
-On my first trip, I overplanned and when opportunities came up I wouldn’t be able to say yes because I had already booked something.
+On my first trip, I over-planned and when opportunities came up, I wouldn’t be able to say yes because I had already booked something.
 Plan enough to get a rough idea of what you want to do, but leave space to make changes.
 My husband and I always leave a few buffer days because if we fall in love with a place we can stay there longer.
 Likewise, if we don’t like a place, we just move on and go somewhere else.
 In Nepal, so much information is missing online.
 I hope to fill that gap, but there are so many places that are off the radar, so it’s good to listen to locals and have the flexibility to go somewhere you haven’t heard of.

 Do you have a bucket list?
 If so, what is on it?

 I had a pretty crazy bucket list on my first trip.
-It contained a lot of random things like bungy jumping, summiting a mountain, scuba diving, etc. I managed to cross a lot of those things off, but somewhere along the way, I realized that my bucket list was putting too much pressure on me.
+It contained a lot of random things like bungy jumping, summiting a mountain, scuba diving, etc. I crossed a lot of those things off, but somewhere along the way, I realized my bucket list was putting too much pressure on me.
 Once I say I’ll do something, I have to do it.
 So, I threw out my bucket list and the idea that I needed to complete certain things for my trip to be a success.
 That being said, there are some dream trips I’d like to take in the future.
 The Great Himalayan Trail is one of them.
-I love the idea of walking across Nepal before it’s so modernized that you can drive the whole way.
+I love the idea of walking across Nepal before it’s so modernized that you can drive the entire way.
 I want to be an old lady saying, “In my day, the only way to cross the country was on foot!”